San Juan de los Morros: Economy

-The 4 sports that aid the financial improvement of the vicinity are represented via way of means of livestock, hydrographic resources, agriculture and oil exploitation, even though agricultural pastime is the primary one on this state.
-Cattle, horses, pigs and goats yield culmination for the manufacturing of milk and cheese.
-Oil pastime, cement and herbal fuelling hold, as in lots of areas of the country, the baton of forex earnings.
-In the rural field, the manufacturing of rice, watermelon, tobacco, cotton, cassava, beans, corn and tomato stands out.
+The 4 means that aid the financial improvement of the state are represented by livestock, hydrographic resources, agriculture and oil exploitation, though agriculture is the primary means of the state.
+Cattle, horses, pigs and goats make up for the manufacturing of milk and cheese.
+Oil, cement and herbal fuelling are responsible, as in other areas of the country, for the state's income.
+In the rural area, the planting of rice, watermelons, tobacco, cotton, cassava, beans, corn and tomato stands out.

 Culture

-People who visit the Guárico state will be able to taste a set of dishes and desserts typical of this region, with mixtures that go from the simplest to the most elaborate and that honor the feel of the Llanero.
-The symbolic dish par excellence is the "Pisillo Guariqueño", a fried food seasoned with garlic and bell pepper in which the strands of salting and sun-dried deer meat are curled, as well as cattle, fish or capybara.
+Those who visit Guárico State will be able to taste a wide variety of dishes and desserts typical to this region, with mixtures that go from the simplest, to the most elaborate and that honor the feel of the Llanero.
+The symbolic dish par excellence is the "Pisillo Guariqueño", a fried food seasoned with garlic and bell pepper in which the strands of salting and sun-dried deer (as well as cattle) meat are curled, fish or capybara.

-The traditional "sancocho de gallina" is also frequently prepared in this region.
+The traditional "sancocho de gallina" (chicken stew) is also frequently prepared in this region.
 The basic ingredient is Chicken, cooked with plenty of green dressings and vegetables.
-Another well-known dish throughout the national territory, but which in San Juan presents a variation is tripe, since in addition to vegetables and beef, lemon, cattle legs and belly are added.
-Another dish not very well known, but highly recommended and sought after, is fried pomfret, where the meat of this exquisite fish is used, seasoned with garlic, salt and lemon; and then fry it wrapped in flour.
+Another well-known dish throughout the national territory, but which in San Juan presents a variation is "tripe", since in addition to vegetables and beef, lemon, cattle legs and belly are added.
+Another dish not very well known, but highly recommended and sought after, is fried pomfret, where the meat of this exquisite fish is used, seasoned with garlic, salt and lemon; and then fried, wrapped in flour.

-Morrocoy cake is also very famous, a highly prized dish throughout the country, whose preparation is based on morrocoy meat, dressings, raisins, eggs, potatoes, wine and spicy.
-The variant of this recipe - considered a delicacy - is the turtle cake, which has the same ingredients, except for the meat.
-In some parts of the country, this culinary tradition has been declining for ecological reasons, in order to preserve the species.
+Morrocoy (a type of turtle) cake is also a very famous, and highly prized dish throughout the region, whose preparation is based on morrocoy meat, dressings, raisins, eggs, potatoes, wine and spices.
+A variant of this recipe - considered a delicacy - is turtle cake, which has the same ingredients, except for the meat.
+In some parts of the country, this culinary tradition has been declining because of ecological reasons, in order to preserve the species.